 In my neighbourhood, kids knock on doors to ask if so and so can come out to play in an ongoing giant game of capture the flag, manhunt or soccer.
-I know our neighbourhood is unique and special in these days of fearful parenting.
+I recognize our neighbourhood is unique and special in these days of fearful parenting, and that the children’s outdoor play contributes to strata noise which can be a real nuisance for some people.
 But we are a mostly like-minded community, and the parents whose children play outside protect that right to play fiercely.

 So when a motion was made to ban outdoor play by a few less than enthusiastic neighbours, things got a little…tense.
 We live in a mixed density community which means we have detached homes, town homes and condo developments surrounding a family friendly park and playground area at the centre.
 It’s pretty idyllic.
 But everyone’s ideal of urban community living is different, and for a few of our neighbours the noise of kids playing is intrusive and never ending.
 At a recent strata annual general meeting a motion was placed on the agenda to ban all basketball hoops.
 In Canada, so long as a quorum is met, a strata can pass a bylaw banning outdoor play of any kind.
 So it was with some urgency that myself and a few other community members set out to ensure everyone showed up to strike down the motion at the AGM.
 In the end we prevailed, by a landslide.
 But it has left some hard feelings.
 How do we manage the sensitivities of the elderly, the shift workers and childless members of our community who dislike the sounds of children playing?
 How do we help neighbours with napping children, too young to play outside by themselves, see that it is short sighted to ban the very activities their young children will benefit from in a few short years?
 Outdoor, unstructured and mostly unsupervised play is a pretty rare thing these days.
 We live in a community that thrives on it, but it is at risk.